hongquan/CurliPie/README.rst

     uvicorn api.main:app

 - The front-end are just static files, served by backend also, so you can access it via http://localhost:8000/.
 The CSS is generated depending on which CSS classes are used.
-To generate CSS file, install `Bun`_, then run the command:

   .. code-block:: sh